mjhea0/thinkful-mentor/angular/fundamentals/services/services-singletons/readme.md

 2. Refresh your browser.
 You should see: *Are they equal? true* in the console.

+> Needs to be changed since this will always be true.

 ## How about a Factory?

 1. Add a new Factory service: